Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/CAVv.md

 We improved the writing, focusing on overall clarity.

->For example, the conclusions of the generalization analysis and their implications are not very clear, and how this connects to the various types of approximate attractors is not clear (related to W3).
+>the conclusions of the generalization analysis and their implications are not very clear...
 In the revised version, we will make a stronger point that connects the inherent slowness of the invariant manifold to the generalizability of the approximate solutions.
 We also added a longer description of the implications of our numerical experiments to the main text.